jcolag/entropy-arbitrage/2020-02-24-bicker-live.md

  * Review the entire product for accessibility, including undertaking an [internationalization](https://github.com/jcolag/Bicker) effort.
  * At least consider whether there's a useful way to federate Bicker servers with [ActivityPub](https://activitypub.rocks/).
  * Generalize and centralize the punctuation list.
- * Allow for multiple types of replies, possibly using the [Occupy Movement hand signals](https://en.wikipedia.org/wiki/Occupy_movement_hand_signals) as a guide, to help users clarify how they'd like others to interpret their replies.
+ * Allow for multiple types of replies, possibly using the {% wiki Occupy_movement_hand_signals|Occupy Movement hand signals|en %} as a guide, to help users clarify how they'd like others to interpret their replies.
  * Analyze messages and replies before posting, in order to suggest when they might be interpreted as overly aggressive.
  * Have links to easily share specific comments inside and outside Bicker.
  * Attach previews to paragraphs when URLs are posted.
  * Look at scaling everything; I doubt Bicker will ever see millions of concurrent users, but I'd like to have a plan in place for how to do that, whether that's rewriting parts as microservices or something entirely different.
  * Import and export messages.
- * Turn the message pages into little [progressive web apps](https://en.wikipedia.org/wiki/Progressive_web_application), allowing users to keep working even if their connection to the server goes down for a while.
+ * Turn the message pages into little {% wiki Progressive_web_application|progressive web apps|en %}, allowing users to keep working even if their connection to the server goes down for a while.
  * Make it possible/easy to embed into another web page.
  * Move these possible features to issues on [the GitHub repository](https://github.com/jcolag/Bicker) for better tracking.